Home

 Harvest Fair (October 26, 2024)

-Need Parish Members: The 2024 Diocesan Convention will be held Friday and Saturday October 27 & 28.
+The 2024 Diocesan Convention will be held Friday and Saturday October 27 & 28.
 Friday is an in-person time with Episcopalians from around the diocese.
 Saturday is the business meeting that will be held via ZOOM.
-I am in search of 2 people from our parish to serve as Delegates to the Convention.
-The time commitment for this position is minimal.
-If you have an interest in this, please contact me.

 New Bedford Salvation Army Fellowship (Volunteers Needed)

 We have reconnected with the New Bedford Salvation Army once again to assist them in serving meals to their local community in need.
-After meeting on June 1st with the director of this program, we have made an initial commitment to providing 5-6 volunteers the second Sunday of each month beginning June 11th.
-(Please note, we cannot exceed 6 volunteers each month.)
+We have made a commitment to provide volunteers covering Monday and Friday.

 New Visitors